 Willis Hudlin signature representing an 18-year career that included a 158–156 record and five career home runs, rare for a pitcher.

-Considering box score game cards there are few more significant games in this set.
+Considering box score game cards there are few more significant games and with all the rule changes a game like this will never happen again … oh those good old days!

 Regular Season #0047 – April 23, 1933